lightning/bolts/05-onchain.md

 If a HTLC isn't in the commitment transaction a node needs to make sure that a blockchain reorganization or race does not switch to a commitment transaction that does contain it before the node fails it, hence the wait.
-The requirement that that the incoming HTLC be failed before its own timeout still applies as an upper bound.
+The requirement that the incoming HTLC be failed before its own timeout still applies as an upper bound.

 # On-chain HTLC Output Handling: Their Offers

-Each HTLC output can only be spent by us, as the recipient, if we have the payment preimage, or them, as the payer, if it has timed out.
+Each HTLC output can only be spent by us, as the recipient, if we have the payment preimage, or them, as the offerer, if it has timed out.

 There are actually several possible cases for an offered HTLC:

-1. The payer is not irrevocably committed to the offered HTLC; this can only happen if the recipient has not received `revoke_and_ack` so that the payer holds two valid commitment transactions, one with the HTLC and one without.
+1. The offerer is not irrevocably committed to the offered HTLC; this can only happen if the recipient has not received `revoke_and_ack` so that the offerer holds two valid commitment transactions, one with the HTLC and one without.
 The recipient won't normally know the preimage here, unless it's a payment to themselves, and revealing that would be an information leak, so it's best to allow the HTLC to time out in this case.
-2. The payer is irrevocably committed to the offered HTLC, but the recipient hasn't yet committed to an outgoing HTLC.
+2. The offerer is irrevocably committed to the offered HTLC, but the recipient hasn't yet committed to an outgoing HTLC.
 In this case the recipient can either forward or timeout.
 3. The recipient has committed to an outgoing HTLC for the offered one.
 In